ron-amit/Discount_as_Regularizer/README.md

 Code for the paper "Discount Factor as a Regularizer in Reinforcement Learning", Ron Amit, Ron Meir, Kamil Ciosek, ICML 2020.

+DDPG and TD3 code is based on: https://github.com/sfujim/TD3

 ## Basic Requiremnts

 - Python 3.7